2018–19 UNC Wilmington Seahawks men's basketball team

 The 2018–19 UNC Wilmington Seahawks men's basketball team represented the University of North Carolina at Wilmington during the 2018–19 NCAA Division I men's basketball season.
-The Seahawks, led by second-year head coach C. B. McGrath, played their home games at the Trask Coliseum as members of the Colonial Athletic Association.
+The Seahawks, led by second-year head coach C. B. McGrath, played their home games at the Trask Coliseum as members of the Colonial Athletic Association (CAA).
+They finished the season with an overall record of 10–23, and 5–13 in CAA play to finish in last place.

 Previous season

-The Seahawks finished the 2017–18 season 11–21, 7–11 in CAA play to finish in sixth place.
+The Seahawks finished the 2017–18 season 11–21, 7–11 in CAA play, to finish in sixth place.
 They defeated Hofstra in the quarterfinals of the CAA tournament before losing in the semifinals to Northeastern.